dolittle/DotNET.Applications/Documentation/Backend/Read/queries.md

 ---
 # Queries

-doLittle has formalized queries into types.
+Dolittle has formalized queries into types.
 These types are then your contracts for your query capabilities.
 These queries can be as optimized for the datasource as you see fit for the feature they're being used in.